hb20007/greek-dialect-classifier/README.md

 # Greek Dialect Classifier

-> Putting an end to “It's all Greek to me”
+> Putting an end to “It's all Greek to me.”

 This is a classifier that identifies Greek text as Cypriot Greek (CG) or Standard Modern Greek (SMG).